instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2023-03-10-Code-for-PeopleBot-Jesper.md

 # Code for PeopleBot

-## March 11th, 2023 - Ultrasonic sensor test
+## March 28th, 2023 - Ultrasonic sensor test
 What we did:
-- ssds
+- Tested sensors

 What we learned:
-- sdsd
+- Use running average or just every 10 values take the average to decide how to move.
+- Compare side sensors and which ever is larger, turn to that side.

 Next steps:
-- sdsd
+- Get motors moving in response to sensor data.

+Code:
+Sensors work with simple code File > Examples > Basic > AnalogSerialReader

 ## March 8th, 2023  - Wheel test
 What we did: